LydiaSevelt/PHPQstat/README.md

 12. set parameters in config.php
 	set grafana url (go to you dashboard->share dashboard->link to dashboard or just copy paste browser url) set Format for hosts,queues,jobs
-13. Set users in grafana so that not everyone can modify graph dashboard ecc.(you can also make users be able to modify the dashboard as they want, but they cannot save)
+13. Set users in grafana so that not everyone can modify graph dashboard ecc.(you can also make users be able to modify the dashboard as they want, but they cannot save), you can disable log-in in the configuration file (auth.anonymous enabled=true)

   OPTIONAL